erikterwiel/ShopifyDeveloperChallenge/README.md

 This project was made for the Shopify Devloper Internship Challenge and was made using Node.js with Express and MongoDB.
 It fully meets the base requirements of the challenge plus I did some of the extras.
 - Basically full CRUD support (see below)
 - Added very basic API key security (I know how to further secure using jwt etc but it's 4AM and I need to study for a test tomorrow :/ but this quick and has some security)
-- Deployed to a GKE cluster at http://35.232.145.58/ with load balancing and MongoDB support
+- Deployed to a GKE cluster at http://35.232.145.58/ with load balancing and MongoDB support (redeployed to Heroku at https://quiet-mountain-29039.herokuapp.com/ because GKE costs were racking up

 I am also aware that this API does not scale because the products/orders/lineItems are related to the shop based off of the shop's name instead of id.
 I did this for the sake of time and simplicity so I don't have to keep copy and pasting ids which tends to get pretty tedious.
 For this reason, on /shop there is only create and read functionality.